 If you always have a stash of tofu in the freezer, a tasty meal isn't too far away!

-- Try this recipe: Recipe: Bryant Terry's Grilled Vegetable and Tofu Kebabs
+Try it in this recipe: Bryant Terry's Grilled Vegetable and Tofu Kebabs